-We point out that due to the lack of suitable observations in the EUV spectral region for the period of that we employed to constraint the model, the model parameters were constraint by comparing the models output to the TIMED/SEE record, which employs model reconstructions to fill data gaps.
+We point out that due to the lack of suitable observations in the EUV spectral region for the period of that we employed to constraint the model, the model parameters were constrained by comparing the models' output to the TIMED/SEE record, which employs model reconstructions to fill data gaps.

-The temperature and density profiles are strongly dependent on the magnitude of the magnetic field, and two power law exponents describe these variations, $\alpha$ for the temperature and $\gamma$ for the density profile (Section 2.1).
-In this description $\gamma$ have positive values while $\alpha$ have non-positive values in all tests described in Rodríguez Gómez (2017).
-These power law exponents were found independently through the optimization algorithm Pikaia and it retrieves parameters which describe properly the Solar Spectral Irradiance variations during the last solar cycles.
-These relationship between the power law exponents generates the temperature profiles that are inversely proportional to the magnetic field, while the density profile is directly proportional to the magnetic field (Figure 5).
-Other less successful parameter combinations were explored for 17.1nm, 19.3nm, 21.1nm, 33.5nm in Rodríguez Gómez (2017).
+The temperature and density profiles are strongly dependent on the magnitude of the magnetic field, and two power-law exponents describe these variations, α for the temperature and γ for the density profile (Section 2.1).
+In this description, γ has positive values while α has non-positive values in all tests described in Rodríguez Gómez (2017).
+These power-law exponents were found independently through the optimization algorithm Pikaia, and it retrieves parameters that describe properly the SSI variations during the last solar cycles.
+This relationship between power-law exponents generates the temperature profiles that are inversely proportional to the magnetic field, while the density profile is directly proportional to the magnetic field (Figure 5).
+Other less successful parameter combinations were explored for 17.1, 19.3, 21.1, and 33.5 nm in Rodríguez Gómez (2017).

 The temperature profiles show a slight increase in the solar cycle 24 compared with the solar cycle 23.
-In the external layers the temperature is higher than in the internal layers during the two last solar cycles.
-The solar cycle 23 shows lower temperature values than the solar cycle 24 due to the modelled temperature profile was described as inversely proportional to the magnetic field (Equation 8, Table 1 and Figure 5-upper panel).
-Thus, the variations in temperature through the solar atmosphere are highly variable and this behaviour is shown in temperature profiles from CODET model due to the dependence between temperature and emission in the EUV band.
+In the external layers, the temperature is higher than in the internal layers during the two last solar cycles.
+The solar cycle 23 shows lower temperature values than the solar cycle 24 due to the modeled temperature profile was described as inversely proportional to the magnetic field (Equation (8), Table 1, and Figure 5, upper panel).
+Thus, the variations in temperature through the solar atmosphere are highly variable, and this behavior is shown in temperature profiles from CODET model due to the dependence between temperature and emission in the EUV band.

-The density profiles show lower values in the external layers and high values in layers near the photosphere.
-Higher values in the density profiles are more common during the solar cycle 23 compared to the solar cycle 24.
-The electron density profiles follow the sunspot trend during the solar cycle and they are related to the variations of the magnetic field, because the density profile is proportional to the magnetic field (Equation 5, Table 1 and Figure 5-lower panel).
+The density profiles show lower values in the external layers and higher values in layers near the photosphere.
+Higher values in the density profiles are more common during solar cycle 23 as compared to solar cycle 24.
+The electron density profiles follow the sunspot trend during the solar cycle, and they are related to the variations of the magnetic field, because the density profile is proportional to the magnetic field (Equation (5), Table 1, and Figure 5, lower panel).

-Besides that, the temperature and density profiles in Figure 4 are in accordance to the single-fluid radiative energy balance model through the inner corona presented in Withbroe (1988).
-That approach employs some empirical values based on measurements of the intensity, polarization of the electron-scattered white light corona and measurements of the radial intensity gradients of EUV spectral lines to constraints on temperature in the solar corona.
-In this model the source of the radiated energy is mechanical energy transported and dissipated in the corona by non-determined mechanisms.
+Besides that, the temperature and density profiles in Figure 4 are in accordance with the single-fluid radiative energy balance model through the inner corona presented in Withbroe (1988).
+That approach employs some empirical values based on measurements of the intensity, polarization of the electron-scattered white light corona, and measurements of the radial intensity gradients of EUV spectral lines to constraints on temperature in the solar corona.
+In this model, the source of the radiated energy is mechanical energy transported and dissipated in the corona by undetermined mechanisms.

-The temperature maps obtained from CODET model (Figure 6) show small regions with values in an interval from $log{10}T \sim 5$ to $log{10}T \sim 6.2$ in the two selected layers.
-These values were reported in the empirical temperature maps in the EUV wavelengths: 21.1nm, 19.3nm and 17.1nm (Dudok de Wit et al. 2013).
-Likewise, our results are in agreement to temperatures related to emission measure analysis and with the observations (Aschwanden et al. 2013; Winebarger et al. 2011).
+The temperature maps obtained from the CODET model (Figure 6) show small regions with values in an interval from $\log{10} T \sim 5$ to $\log{10} T \sim 6.2$ in the two selected layers.
+These values were reported in the empirical temperature maps in the EUV wavelengths: 21.1, 19.3, and 17.1 nm (Dudok de Wit et al. 2013).
+Likewise, our results are in agreement with temperatures related to EM analysis and with the observations (Winebarger et al. 2011; Aschwanden et al. 2013).